google/playhvz/README.md

 #### Back End (/backend)
 1. Open your Firebase account page and use the gear icon to select the settings
+1. Copy your project ID to app.yaml in your /backend folder
+1. Make a copy of config\_.py and name it config.py (remove the underscore)
+1. Back in Firebase copy your webconfig and place a copy into your newly created config.py
 1. Click on the Service Accounts tab and navigate to the Database Secrets sub tab.
-1. Show your the secrets key and copy it over for the FIREBASE_SECRET value in config\_.py.
+1. Show your the secrets key and copy it over for the FIREBASE_SECRET value in config.py.
 1. You can now run your server with `dev_appserver.py app.yaml`
+1. You can also navigate your front end to use this server with [localhost:5000/?env=localprod](localhost:5000/?env=localprod)

 ## Setup